 My Overall Thoughts on SaddleBox

-It was a fun experience to get the mysterious box and wonder what treasures it held.
+It was a fun experience to get the mysterious box filled with equestrian supplies and wonder what treasures it held.
 I really enjoyed that part.
 What a great idea for fun presents for horse owners–especially a fellow horse lover who either already has everything or is just really hard to buy for.

 I have two points of feedback.
 First, I would love to know what percentage of the SaddleBoxes go to help horses in need, and it would be even more special to know the names of the organizations that benefit from it.